Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 }

-Task: Create generic methods findMin and
+Task: Build the generic methods findMin and

-<T extends Comparable<T>>compareTo()public class MinMax {
+<T extends Comparable<T>>compareTo()compareTo returns a negative, zero, or positive valuepublic class MinMax {

 public static <T extends Comparable<T>> T findMin(T[] array) {